tutek1/DTLabs/03_Platformer2D/lab03.md

 - The `for cycle` goes through each new collision that happened after the `move_and_slide()` call.
 - We get one of the **collisions** that happened with `get_slide_collision(i)`.
 - We get the **collider** that the player collided with using `collision.get_collider()`.
-- Next we check if the collider `is` a `TileMapLayer` -> if the player collided with the tilemap.
+- Next we check if the collider `is` a `TileMapLayer` ⇾ if the player collided with the tilemap.
 - Then we get the `RID`, which is the **unique Resource ID** of the tile we collided with.
 - We use this RID to get the **coordinates** of tile in the `TileSet`
-- Lastly, we get the `TileData` using the tile coordinates and we use it to check if the **Custom Data** `DamageOnTouch` is turned on.
+- Lastly, we get the `TileData` using the tile coordinates, and we use it to check if the **Custom Data** `DamageOnTouch` is turned on.

 > aside positive
 > The keyword `is` is used to check the class type.